openshift/installer/docs/dev/libvirt-howto.md

 ```

 ### Get a pull secret

-Go to https://account.coreos.com/ and obtain a *pull secret*.
+Go to https://account.coreos.com/ and login using Google auth.
+Signup for tectonic on https://account.coreos.com/  and that should enable you to download pull secret.

 ### Make sure you have permissions for `qemu:///system`
 You may want to grant yourself permissions to use libvirt as a non-root user.
 You could allow all users in the wheel group by doing the following: